Aryan241/Aryan241.github.io/_pages/about.md

 ---

 > ### 🔍 Hidden Directory Found
 > You've reached the absolute bottom of this page.
-If you were looking for my motivation or the solution to that one compile error from last Tuesday's lab, it is not here.
 Please return to the [top of the page](/) before you accidentally fall off the edge of my CSS layout.